Mauri2070/My-Project-Portfolio/MyGameProjects.md

 ### Welder Run

-“Welder Run” is a 2D side-scrolling endless runner for PC.
+“Schweißer Lauf” (Engl.
+Welder Run) is a 2D side-scrolling endless runner for PC.
 The goal is to collect welding tools to gather points while avoiding obstacles.
+Pixelart was created by me as well.
+You can play the game on [itch.io](https://mauri2070.itch.io/schweisser-lauf )(German only, but language is not important for this game).

 Used technology: Unity, C#, Pixel Studio

+## Game Jam Projects

+This section describes the game projects I developed for Game Jams.

+### Inventory Horror

+Information coming soon.
+See the [itch.io page](https://mauri2070.itch.io/inventory-horror) in the meantime.